 Rights can vary among different classes of shares.

-- Management structure.
-A company must have at least one director and a public company must have at least three directors.
+Management structure.
+A corporation must have at least one director and a public corporation must have at least three directors.
 Once a corporation has been created the shareholders elect a board of directors to be responsible for management of the corporation.
 There are no residency requirements for directors.

 - liability for wages and related benefits, wrongful dismissal, termination pay, workplace safety and protection fines, human rights violations, and sexual harassment; and

 - liability for unpaid taxes and certain government remittances.

 Parent company liability.
 Shareholders are not liable for a subsidiary's obligations.

 - file notices as to changes in directors;

 - make annual accounting records available for inspection.

 For public corporations, regardless of where they are incorporated, the provincial Securities Act imposes additional reporting requirements that include: